denodep/dep/README.md

 ## CDN

-Dep provide a fast, global content delivery network (CDN) for every published package.
+Dep provides a fast, global content delivery network (CDN) for every published package.
 All the modules are served as separate files over HTTP/2 with edge caching.
 So you can easily import any file directly using a URL like:

 ```
 https://cdn.depjs.com/<package>[@<version>]/<file>